Please ensure Javascript is enabled for purposes of website accessibility

 This International Women’s Day, we recommit to fighting for a world free of gender-based violence.
 We’re fighting for a gender equal world, a world free of gender-based violence, and a world where young girls and women can speak their mind freely and safely.
 Read more about how we prevent violence and uplift the voices and dignities of women and girls globally.

 February is Teen Dating Violence Awareness Month.
 Violence and abuse among our youth is far too prevalent, taking place in the form of physical, sexual and emotional abuse, online harassment, stalking, and economic abuse.
-Join us for a special virtual briefing to explore the prevalence of teen dating violence, the consequences, and more importantly, what we can do to prevent it from happening in the first place.
+Join us this month to explore the prevalence of teen dating violence, the consequences, and more importantly, what we can do to prevent it from happening in the first place.

 List Icon Teen Dating Violence Fact Sheet